 Pick up your DriveNow Melbourne Rental Car and a leisurely three-hour drive along the Hume Freeway and Northern Highway will take you to the riverbanks of beautiful Echuca where this annual event creates a buzz in February every year.
-The region’s finest food and wine is on show, jazz musos from far and wide strut their stuff and the paddlesteamers from yesteryear chug along the mighty Murray.
-It’s a treat for the eyes, ears and tastebuds!
+The region’s finest food and wine are on show, jazz musos from far and wide strut their stuff and the paddle steamers from yesteryear chug along the mighty Murray River.
+It’s a treat for the eyes, ears and taste buds!

 This one’s popular for lovers of Country music and is held every year in January.
-It’s a five or six hour journey predominantly spent on the Pacific and New England Highways from Sydney, but upon reaching the final destination you’ll be re-energised by the festival spirit.
-Country artists including Troy Cassar Daley, Felicity Urquhart, and hundreds more from all walks of life and ages, amateur or professional.
+It’s a five or six-hour journey predominantly spent on the Pacific and New England Highways from Sydney, but upon reaching the final destination you’ll be re-energised by the festival spirit.
+Country artists including Troy Cassar Daley, Kasey Chambers, and hundreds more from all walks of life and ages, amateur or professional.
 It’s all about great food, friends, tents, caravans and super music over 10 days.

-5. The Meeka Outback Festival – Meekatharra, Western Australia.
-Last but not least, this marathon nine hour drive from Perth along the Great Northern Highway will take you to this entertaining festival held every Queen’s Birthday Weekend in June.
+Last but not least, this marathon nine-hour drive from Perth along the Great Northern Highway will take you to this entertaining festival held every Queen’s Birthday Weekend in June.
 Enjoy the region’s unique culture as the festival ignites with fireworks, stalls and kids rides on the main oval on the Friday night.
-Then the colourful floats hit the town on the Saturday before the afternoon races encourage punters to have a tipple and a bet, before you enjoy watching and listening to bands perform under the desert stars.
+Then the colourful floats hit the town on the Saturday before the afternoon races encourage punters to have a tipple and a bet before you enjoy watching and listening to bands perform under the desert stars.